 Unlike Windows, Linux distributions such as Ubuntu don’t ship on CD or DVD discs.
 They’re all available for free on the Internet to anyone who wants to download them.
 Thus creating a bootable USB drive is the best way to install Ubuntu or any other Linux distribution on your machine.
-These distributions are available for download as an ISO disc image through from their respective websites.
+These distributions are available for download as an ISO disc image through their respective websites.
 You can easily unpack the contents of the ISO image file onto a bootable USB stick to install Ubuntu.
 But what if you don’t have a bootable USB stick?
-Well, you can create your own bootable Ubuntu USB drive on Windows pretty easily.
+Well, you can create your own Ubuntu bootable USB drive on Windows 10 pretty easily.

 First, you need an ISO file though and since Ubuntu seems to be the most popular Linux distribution, it’s a good place to start.
 Therefore, we’ll use the Ubuntu disk image as an example but the process is very much the same for any other Linux distribution as well.
 You can find an Ubuntu disk image on Ubuntu’s download page.
 We’ll be using Ubuntu 17.10 which is currently the latest version.
 You’ll find the latest version, which is Ubuntu 17.10 and an LTS (Long Term Support) version on the page.
 If you’re looking for the latest and greatest, get the latest and greatest.
 If you’re someone who prefers stability and doesn’t like major changes in the system, get the LTS version.
 It will still receive security updates, of course.
 If you want, you can also download Windows 10 ISO file without a product key.

 Now that you have an ISO, you will need a third-party software called Rufus.
 I’ve been using Rufus for years now and it works the most consistently across any OS images I’ve used.
 It is also faster which is never a bad thing.
 It does not need any installation either.
 Simply download the .exe file and double-click on it to run it.
 You can download Rufus from the link below.